 Every good gift and every perfect gift is from above, and comes down from the Father of lights, with whom there is no variation or shadow of turning.

 — James 1:17

 He has not changed His mind about us since the day he created a garden, a place for us to dwell with Him.

-God's plan was to make a way for man to get back inside the covenant and experience paradise once again where chesed was the atmosphere through the precious sacrifice of His one and only son whose death made a door for us to get back home where we belonged all along.
+God's plan was to make a way for man to get back into the covenant and experience paradise once again where "chesed" was the atmosphere through the precious sacrifice of His one and only son whose death made a door for us to get back home where we belonged all along.

 May we diligently seek to enter the door of covenant relationship with God and experience the mercy-love that comes from the eternal source.
-Everything else disappear and will be no more.
+Everything else disappears and will be no more.